andremanns/Deciduous-Woodland-Change-in-England-and-Wales-1990-2024-Implications-for-the-Marsh-Tit/README.md

 ###### *Figure 5b: The relative gross gain (%) in area across ITL1 regions in England and Wales between 1990 and 2024.
 As an example, the North West had a baseline extent of 850.0 km² and gross gains of 407.1 km², resulting in a relative gross increase of 47.9%.*

-- Increases in DW exceeded losses on a regional level across all of England and Wales, with the largest gross gains evident in the North East (74.8%) and East Midlands (63.4%), supporting the cluster patterns observed in figure x.
+- Increases in DW exceeded losses on a regional level across all of England and Wales, with the largest gross gains evident in the North East (74.8%) and East Midlands (63.4%), supporting the cluster patterns observed in figure 4b.
 - Trends broadly mirrored regional loss patterns, with the lowest relative changes seen across Southern England - in the South West (+25.7%) and the Southeast (+39.0%).
-Misleadingly, these zones experienced the 2nd and 3rd largest increases in terms of absolute area (South West=712km², South East=621km²), but considerable expanses of baseline DW meant relative increases ranked poorly.
+Misleadingly, these zones experienced the 2nd and 3rd largest increases in terms of absolute area (South West=712 km², South East=621 km²), but considerable expanses of baseline DW meant relative increases ranked poorly.
 - Variability was also higher on a regional level for DW gain (SD=12.6pp, range=49.1pp) compared to DW loss (SD=3.6pp, range=9.8pp).
 This may reflect differing levels of support among regional policy makers for biodiversity initiatives.
 Additionally, an increase in the number of National Parks, such as the South Downs (inaugurated in 2010) may have restricted urban development [8].

 <h3 align='left'>Figure 5c: DW Regional Net Change  </h3>